-I am fortunate to have a great family so I enjoy my family time, including my daughter and her husband, and my granddaughters.
-My wife Sarah and I enjoy traveling, but we also love being home.
+I am fortunate to have a great family so I enjoy my family time, including my daughter and granddaughters.
 I enjoy working out in the mornings and investing in the stock market.

-- Represented Virginia Realtors as Legislative Counsel in the Virginia General Assembly for almost 30 years and has had a hand in writing a significant portions of the state real estate and landlord tenant statutes during that time
+- Represented Virginia Realtors as Legislative Counsel in the Virginia General Assembly for almost 30 years and has had a hand in writing significant portions of the real estate and landlord tenant state statutes during that time.

 - Served as a member of the Virginia Code Commission Work Group to rewrite all of Title 55 of the Code of Virginia, which includes real estate related state statutes.
-Title 55 will be recodified into Title 55.1 effective on October 1, 2019
+Title 55 will was recodified into Title 55.1 effective on October 1, 2019.

 - Represented a coalition of major business and real estate organizations in the substantial rewrites of the eminent domain state statutes in the Virginia General Assembly during the years following the US Supreme Court decision in Kelo v.
-New London
+New London, Conn.

 - Represented Lamar Advertising Company in cases in the Richmond Circuit Court and before the Virginia Supreme Court successfully protecting Lamar’s vested zoning rights under state statutes.